-The Tobacco Products Regulations Acts of 2003 and 2014 are not compliant with the WHO Framework Convention on Tobacco Control (FCTC).
-Efforts to update these laws over the past few years have been delayed due to accommodating the tobacco industry’s concerns.
-In 2017, the Ministry of Health proposed tabling a tobacco control bill, however this never materialized.
+The Tobacco Products (Regulations) Act 2003 and Tobacco Products Regulations 2014 are not compliant with the WHO Framework Convention on Tobacco Control (FCTC).
+Efforts to update the law these past years have been delayed due to accommodating the tobacco industry’s concerns.
+In 2017, the Ministry of Health proposed to table a tobacco control bill but to date this has not materialized.

-Tobacco industry-related CSR activities are not banned.
-Government officials and members of parliament participate in these sponsored activities and commend the industry for its “enormous economic and social contribution to the country.”
+Tobacco-related CSR activities are not banned.
+Government officials and members of parliament participate in these tobacco-related activities and commend the industry for its “enormous economic and social contribution to the country.”

-Tanzania Cigarette Company (TCC) attributed the success of its business due partly to the government’s decision not to increase excise duty of cigarettes in the budget for the 2018/19 financial year, as per their request.
-The delay of tabling the tobacco control bill in Parliament also benefited the tobacco industry through increased cigarette sales.
+Tanzania Cigarette Company (TCC) attributed its good performance partly to the decision of the government not to increase excise duty of cigarettes in the budget speech of the 2018/19 financial year, as per their request.
+The delay of tabling the tobacco control bill in Parliament has benefited the tobacco industry to increase cigarette sales.

-Article 5.3 guidelines indicate interaction between government officials and the tobacco industry to be limited to only when strictly necessary, however this is not the case with industry activities on the ground.
-The TCC commended the government for “holding regular private-public dialogue to discuss private sector concerns.”
-In March 2018, the Tanzania president inaugurated the USD $30 million cigarette factory, stating: “I would like to assure investors that the government will protect them because their industries are providing a ready market for farmers and they are also creating jobs.”
+Article 5.3 Guidelines indicate interaction between government officials and the tobacco industry to be only when strictly necessary, however this is not the case with industry activities on the ground.
+The TCC commended the government for “holding regular private-public dialogue (PPD) to discuss private sector concerns.”
+In March 2018, the Tanzania President inaugurated the US $30 million cigarette factory, stating: “I would like to assure investors that the government will protect them because their industries are providing ready market for farmers and they are also creating jobs.”

 The government has not put in place a procedure to disclose its meetings with the tobacco industry.
-While tobacco companies are required to register, there is no registry for tobacco industry-affiliated organizations and individuals acting on their behalf, such as lobbyists.
+While tobacco companies are required to register, there is no registry for tobacco industry-affiliated organizations or individuals acting on their behalf such as lobbyists.

-The government does not have a program or plan to consistently raise awareness within its departments on policies relating to FCTC Article 5.3 guidelines.
-The government has not formulated, adopted or implemented a code of conduct for public officials which would prescribe standards for their dealings with the tobacco industry.
+The government does not have a program or plan to consistently raise awareness within its departments on policies relating to FCTC Article 5.3 Guidelines.
+The government has not formulated, adopted or implemented a code of conduct for public officials, prescribing the standards with which they should comply in their dealings with the tobacco industry.

-- An FCTC-compliant tobacco control bill must be tabled in Parliament as soon as possible to protect the public, especially children and vulnerable sectors of society, from the harm caused by tobacco use.
+- Develop an FCTC-compliant tobacco control law to protect the public, particularly children and vulnerable sectors of society, from the damages of tobacco use.